pylint-dev/pylint/doc/user_guide/configuration/all-options.rst

 --fail-under
 """"""""""""
-*Specify a score threshold to be exceeded before program exits with error.*
+*Specify a score threshold under which the program will exit with error.*

 **Default:**  ``10``